Claiming For A Burnt Scalp Injury At A Hairdresser

 Read on to learn more about when and how you could make a claim for a burnt scalp injury.
 You are welcome to speak to our team of advisors for more help by calling 0800 073 8804.
 You can also contact us online through our website or by using the 24/7 live chat service.

 - A Guide To Burnt Scalp Compensation Claims

-- The Hairdresser Burnt My Scalp With Hair Dye Can I Claim?
+- A Hairdresser Burnt My Scalp With Hair Dye, Can I Claim?

-- The Hairdresser Burnt My Scalp With A Hair dryer Can I Claim?
+- A Hairdresser Burnt My Scalp With A Hair Dryer, Can I Claim?

-Other notable causes of burns at a hairdressers are burns caused by heat-styling tools such as hair dryers, curling irons and straightening irons.
-Straightening and curling irons commonly rise up to 220-240 degrees Celsius.
-If one of these touches your face or scalp, it will lead to a burnt scalp injury and it will almost definitely leave a scar.
+Other notable causes of burns at hairdressers are burns caused by heat-styling tools such as hair dryers, curling irons and straightening irons.
+Straightening and curling irons commonly rise to 220-240 degrees Celsius.
+If one of these touches your face or scalp, it may lead to a burnt scalp injury that leaves a facial scar injury.